ikarus-project/ikarus/docs/website/02_examples/cantileverBeam.md

 ```cpp
 void TimoshenkoBeamStiffness(auto &KLocal, auto &localView, auto &gridElement, auto &quadratureRule, const Eigen::Matrix2d &C);
 ```
-The access to the information corresponding to the two independent degrees of freedom (`w` and `phi`) can be obtained by using the child elements as depicted below:
+Access to the information corresponding to the two independent degrees of freedom (`w` and `phi`) can be obtained by using the child elements as depicted below:
 ```cpp
 auto wFE   = localView.tree().child(_0);
 auto phiFE = localView.tree().child(_1);